Know1/HelloGo/README.md

 # HelloGo
 This is a Sample Hello World in Go

-It should implement a HTTP server and return "<H1>Hello World</H1>" when called.
+It should implement a HTTP server and return "Hello World" when called.